abbaslab-va/AbbasCentral/README.md

 `binnedTrials = bin_neuron(obj, event, neuron, varargin)`

+**OUTPUT:**
+* binnedTrials - an E x T binary matrix of spike times for a neuron, where E is the number of events and T is the number of bins

+**INPUT:**
+* event - an event character vector found in the config.ini file
+* neuron - number to index a neuron as organized in the spikes field

+***optional name/value pairs:***
+* 'offset' - a number that defines the offset from the alignment you wish to center around.
+* 'edges' - 1x2 vector distance from event on either side in seconds
+* 'outcome' - an outcome character array found in config.ini
+* 'trialType' - a trial type found in config.ini
+* 'binSize' - an optional parameter to specify the bin width, in ms. default value is 1

 `raster(obj, event, neuron, varargin)`

+Plots a spike raster in a new figure according to the input parameters.

+**INPUT:**
+* event - a string of a state named in the config file
+* neuron - index of neuron from spike field of object

+***optional name/value pairs:***
+* 'edges' - 1x2 vector distance from event on either side in seconds
+* 'binSize' - a number that defines the bin size in ms
+* 'trialType' - a trial type found in config.ini
+* 'outcome' - an outcome character array found in config.ini
+* 'offset' - a number that defines the offset from the alignment you wish to center around.
+* 'panel' - an optional handle to a panel (in the AbbasCentral app)
+* 'bpod' - a boolean that determines whether to use bpod or native timestamps

 `psth(obj, event, neuron, varargin)`

+Plots a smoothed psth for a neuron around an event according to the input parameters.
+This function accepts the same arguments as raster.

 `[zMean, zCells, trialNum] = z_score(obj, baseline, bWindow, event, eWindow, binWidth)`

+Returns smoothed Z-Scored firing rates centered around events

+**OUTPUT:**
+* zMean - NxT matrix of z-scored firing rates, where N is the number of neurons and T is the number of bins
+* zCells - a 1xE cell array where E is the number of events.
+Each cell contains an NxT matrix of firing rates for that trial.
+* trialNum - an index of the bpod trial the event occurred in

+**INPUT:**
+* baseline - string, name of the event to use as baseline
+* bWindow - 1x2 vector, time window to use for baseline FR
+* event - string, name of the event to use as event
+* eWindow - 1x2 vector, time window to use for event FR
+* binWidth - scalar, width of the bins in milliseconds

 `[corrScore, trialTypes] = xcorr(obj, event, edges)`

+Computes the cross-correlogram of the spike trains of all neurons centered around the specified event.

+**OUTPUT:**
+* corrScore - a 1xE cell array where E is the number of events.
+Each cell contains an NxN matrix of cross-correlograms for that trial.
+* trialTypes - a 1xE vector of trial types for each trial

+**INPUT:**
+* event - a string of an event named in config.ini
+* edges - 1x2 vector specifying distance from the event in seconds

 `plot_xcorr(obj, ref, target, window)`

+Plots the cross correlogram of two neurons in a given window

+**INPUT:**
+* ref - index of the reference neuron
+* target - index of the target neuron
+* window - number of bins to correlate on either side of the center

 `maxVals = mono_corr_max(obj, corrCells, region1, region2)`